jinito14002/TwitterOSINT/README.md

 If it finds any, a Windows notification will pop up showing the found tweets in a text file.
 Does not use Twitter API as its no longer free.

-Its far from perfect, but I use it everyday to monitor Twitter for possible leaks in my organization.
+I am no programmer, so its far from perfect.
+Bbut I use it everyday to monitor Twitter for possible leaks in my organization.